zfrongillo12/python_dl_simclr/README.md

 ### Authors: Zoe Frongillo, Scott Hansen

-## Getting Started / Google Collab File Setup

-* Ran our pre-training and transfer learning using Google Collab (L4 and A100 High RAM GPUs)

-To execute our experiments, we used Jupyter notebooks that can be found in `./Jupyter_notebooks`

-**Collab File Structure Setup:**

-You will need to modify the first few lines of the notebooks to direct to the local file dependencies defined below.

-1. Specify your ROOT where you're storing files (note: `/content/drive/MyDrive/` is the same base mount directory on all Google Collaboratory notebooks):
-   * e.g.) `FP_ROOT="/content/drive/MyDrive/Colab Notebooks/7_Py_DL/FP/"`
-2. Create `./Data` at `$FP_ROOT`.
-   * Copy the zipped image dataset (e.g. zipped and organized into train/val/test subdirectories) and the CSV labels located in `./Dataset_Processing/CheXpert/dataset_splits`
-   * `$FP_ROOT/Data/`: flattened structure, copy the zipped data files and the csv labels from `./Dataset_processing` (or your own custom)
-3. Create `./src` at `$FP_ROOT`.
-Copy/paste the files and directory structure from Github:
-   * `$FP_ROOT/src/`: copy/paste the directory structure from Github:  `./src/`
-4. Create `./artifacts` at `$FP_ROOT`.
-   * `$FP_ROOT/artifacts/`: outputs will be written here

-When executing on Collab, will need to agree to allow the application to review your files.

 ## Objective / Hypothesis
 This project will investigate how contrastive self-supervised pre-training (through the MoCo framework)can effectively learn feature representations for medical images, in the form of Chest X-rays.
 We will use transfer learning on different architectures to evaluate medical X-Ray classification.